 When I encountered Skippy I was on the way to a bike shop to replace my front tire.
 Skippy had already been to it and could lead the way.
 The wire bead had worn through on my front tire about 500 miles ago.
 I had been able to ride on by inserting a folded dollar bill to protect the tube.
 But the day before the dollar bill had actually worn a hole into the tube.
 After replacing the tire I also replaced my chain, as I always do at the start of The Tour.

-We grabbed some food and retreated to Skippy's room as it was too cold and dank to have a picque-nique.
-His place was on the Tour route out of this large city.
+We grabbed some food and retreated to Skippy's room, as it was too chilly and dank to have a picque-nique outdoors.
+His place was on The Tour route.
 After eating we gave it a ride.
-Although most of the teams will be staying in Saint-Lô, the riders were just arriving so we didn't see any of them out on their bikes.
+Although most of the teams will be staying in Saint-Lô, the riders were just arriving, so we didn't see any of them out on their bikes.
 When the misty air started to turn into rain, Skippy turned around while I continued down the route until after eight.
 It was the only segment of the first three stages that I hadn't ridden.
 The next morning when I came to the city of Lessing, that intersects the first two stages, I saw my first encampments of Tour followers in their camping vans, two days before the racers were due to pass.
 Some recognized me from year's past and gave me an exuberant greeting, already feeling the thrill of the three weeks ahead.

 Along the way I came upon the first Poulidor banner I'd see this year.
 Usually they are draped on a car and not put up until the day of the stage.
 He remains the most popular of former racers even though he never won The Tour or even wore the Yellow Jersey back when he battled Anqutil fifty years ago.